Fifth Generation

 William Fretwell

-William, the ninth child of John and Isabella was born at Tadcaster on 8th July 1766, and baptised some six weeks later on 28th August 1766 at St Mary's Church Tadcaster.
-He went into family's grocery business with his brother John, 21/2 years his senior, and is listed in the Leeds Directories of 1797 and 1800-Fretwell Wm, grocer and tea dealer, Upperhead Row.
+William, the ninth child of John and Isabella was born at Tadcaster on 8 July 1766, and baptised some six weeks later on 28 August 1766 at St Mary's Church, Tadcaster.
+He went into family's grocery business with his brother John, 2½ years his senior, and is listed in the Leeds Directories of 1797 and 1800 - Fretwell Wm, grocer and tea dealer, Upperhead Row.
 But prior to this he had met and married, and produced a relatively modest brood of Fretwells.
-The marriage of William Fretwell, Grocer, to Mary Vause, Spinster, by Licence, was solemnised in the Parish Church of Leeds on 3rd September 1795.
+On 29 August 1795 William had applied for a licence to marry.
+The formalities completed, the marriage of William Fretwell, Grocer, to Mary Vause, Spinster, was solemnised in the Parish Church of Leeds on 3 September 1795.
 The officiating minister was Edward Wilson, and the two witnesses were Robert Butherford and Thomas Atkinson.
 As attested by William, no parental consent was required because he was 29 and Mary 30 at the time of their marriage.
-The Vause background is sketchy, with one theory being that that the family originated from London.
-It is thought that Mary had been born on 12th March 1765 at Belton, or Epworth in Lincolnshire.
+The happy event was recorded in the Leeds Intelligencer of Monday 7 September.

 Mary Vause